AndyG-unibe/Resample-ReprojectCosmoRea2-6/README.md

 * Extracting the precipitation values
 * Transforming cumulative precipitation to hourly precipitation (only for COSMO REA2) values (according to metadata: ftp://ftp.meteo.uni-bonn.de/pub/reana/COSMO-REA2/README_COSMO_REA2.txt)
 * For the COSMO REA2: Create a double sized empty array for the resampling -> cell size of 1km instead of 2km
 * Overlay the double sized array with the original array.
 Then fill up the missing precipitation values.
+Because the unit of the precipitation is mm/per cell area no adjustment of the precipitation values is necessary.
+* Export of the new sized array as Netcdf file.
+***
 ### Difficulties

 * We can not a plausibilisation of the output data with a reference.
 Thins means that we can't determine obvious mistakes that may occur during the processing.